-- The alternative bivy is much lighter (eg. MLD Superlight Bivy), has a waterproof bottom and a water resistant highly breathable top.
+- The alternative bivy is much lighter (e.g. MLD Superlight Bivy or Katabatic Gear Bristlecone Bivy), has a waterproof bottom and a water resistant highly breathable top.
 Its primary advantages are a decrease in both condensation and weight.
 The catch?
 During wet weather, it needs to be used in combination with a tarp as the top of the bag is not waterproof.

 You can’t beat a tent for all around comfort, protection and privacy.
 However, when it comes to the question of weight, not all tents are created equal.
-For all but consistently wet or sub-zero conditions, I recommend using a single wall silnylon tent over a double wall tent.
-The weight saving can be as much as 2 or 3 kg, without unduly sacrificing comfort or safety.
-In regards to the performance of single wall shelters, I can only speak as to my own experiences since 2004.
-During this period I have used a Tarptent Virga Squall (see photo below) and a Tarptent Contrail in a wide range of conditions, and cannot recall a single occasion in which either shelter has let me down.
+For all but consistently wet or sub-zero conditions, I recommend using a single wall tent over a double wall tent.
+The weight saving can be as much as 2 or 3 kg (4.4/6.6 lbs), without unduly sacrificing comfort or safety.

-- Con’s: Condensation can be an issue; prone to sag in the rain and flap in the wind if not pitched tautly.
+- Prone to sag in the rain and flap in the wind if not pitched tautly.

-- Tarptents perform best when a trekking pole is employed as the front pole.
-This gives you the option of adjusting the height of your shelter according to the conditions at the time.
+- Adjustable Pitch: Many lightweight single wall shelters, such as Tarptents, perform best when a trekking pole is employed in the set up.
+This gives you the option of adjusting the height of your shelter according to the prevailing conditions.
 For example, in high winds you will want your shelter to be as aerodynamic as possible.
-This is achieved by simply lowering the height of your front/trekking pole during pitching
+This is achieved by simply lowering the height of your front/trekking pole during pitching.